 Ages 5 to 16, open to children with and without disabilities.
 Campers participate in a variety of activities, including horseback riding, arts and crafts, and more.

 Ages 2 and up, for those with physical or developmental disabilities.
-Day camp that uses outdoors and animals, especially horses, to teach individuals everyday living skills and an understanding of animals and the great outdoors.
+A day camp that uses outdoors and animals, especially horses, to teach individuals everyday living skills and an understanding of animals and the great outdoors.

 Different camp opportunities for various age groups and mild to severe physical and/or developmental disabilities.